MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 OS Distribution counts aren't snapshots.
 They're counts of devices that match the selected time period.
 For example, if users upgrade from one OS version to a newer version within the selected time period, they'll be counted in both OS versions.
 If a significant number of users upgrade within the time period, the overlap could cause noticeably more devices in the "OS Distribution" chart than the number of installs.

 ## Why's the country information not showing? / The country information doesn't seem to be correct.
 The country is determined by the carrier country and requires that the device has a SIM.
 If you're using a tablet or a device with no SIM card, the country won't be reported.
-If you're using a simulator, the country information will most probably not be accurate.
+If you're using a simulator, the country information probably won't be accurate.

 ## What's the maximum number of distinct events that can be sent per app?
 The maximum number of distinct custom events that we'll track per day is 200.
 This count will be reset daily at 12am UTC.
 However, there's no limit on the maximum number of events instances sent per device.